 ELLIS ISLAND was awarded the CINE Golden Eagle, special Jury Prize from the Atlanta and San Francisco Film and Video Festivals, and has been shown on PBS, USA; Channel Four, London: and ZDF, Germany.

-Meredith Monk s a composer, singer, director/choreographer and creator of new opera, music theater works, films and installations.
-A pioneer in what is now called “extended vocal technique” and “interdisciplinary performance,” Monk creates works that thrive at the intersection of music and movement, image and object, light and sound in an effort to discover and weave together new modes of perception.
-Her groundbreaking exploration of the voice as an instrument, as an eloquent language in and of itself, expands the boundaries of musical composition, creating landscapes of sound that unearth feelings, energies, and memories for which we have no words.
-She has alternately been proclaimed as a “magician of the voice” and “one of America’s coolest composers.”
-During a career that spans more than 45 years she has been acclaimed by audiences and critics as a major creative force in the performing arts.
+MEREDITH MONK is a composer, singer, director/choreographer and creator of new opera, music-theater works, films and installations.
+One of the most unique and influential artists of our time, she creates works that thrive at the intersection of music and movement, image and object, light and sound, discovering and weaving together new modes of perception.
+Her groundbreaking exploration of the voice as an instrument, as an eloquent language in and of itself, expands the boundaries of musical composition, creating landscapes of sound that unearth feelings, energies, and memories for which there are no words.

 In 1968 Monk founded The House, a company dedicated to an interdisciplinary approach to performance.
 As a filmmaker, Monk has created several award-winning films including Ellis Island (1981) and her feature, Book of Days (1988), and Quarry (1977) a film version of her 1975-1976 performance piece of the same name, all of which have screened at numerous film festivals worldwide and on PBS.

 Her films, installations and drawings have been shown in museums and galleries including Exit Art, Frederieke Taylor Gallery, in two Whitney Biennials, and at the Walker Art Center and are included in the collection at MoMA.
 Monk’s music and performance work has been presented at major venues throughout the world.